It's cheaper when the trains aren't as busy

-If you need some flexibility, but don’t mind going at a less busy time of day, you’ll find great fares with Off-Peak and Off-Peak Day tickets.
+Go at a less busy time of day (sometime after 09.30) and save with Off-Peak and Off-Peak Day tickets.
 And you don’t need to book in advance.

 What are the advantages?

-- Off-Peak fares give better value for money at quieter times of the day
+- At quieter times of the day, Off-Peak fares offer better value for money

 - You can buy them any time before you travel with no need to book in advance